Does Medicare Cover Exercise Equipment ?

 - Medicare gives coverage to only the basic models of any equipment, so the range of equipment your prescription will purchase won’t be that large

 - for certain equipment you may be allowed to upgrade you, but you will pay the difference between the price of the Medicare-approved model and the upgrade, and it isn’t always possible

-- choose model you like the equipment from the range that you have been prescribed
+- choose the model you like from the range of equipment that you have been prescribed

 - it’s time to do any necessary paperwork for Medicare and for the supplier

 Medicare part B, typically provides cover for 80% of the Medicare-approved price for DME, because you have a prescription from a Medicare-approved doctor, and because you purchased your item from a Medicare-enrolled supplier.

 If you use a Medicare-enrolled “participating” supplier who accepts assignment, you will then, typically pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies.

 Always use, a Medicare-enrolled “participating” supplier who accepts assignment, if you don’t you may have to pay a lot more.

 Will Medicare purchase or rent my DME